 - Compaction Grouting

 With compaction grouting, Solid Foundations is able to stabilize the soil under your home and fill in sinkholes that may have formed.
 By adding a thick mixture of cement and grout deep into the soil with the use of a limited access drill, we are able to increase the load the soil can bear.
 This mixture permeates the voids in the soil to maximize the density, fills the hole to erase the damage, and seals the top of the limestone layer to steel it against future complications.

 - Void Filling

 Solid Foundations employs void filling to lift and repair the concrete slabs on your property that could be or have been affected by a sinkhole.
-The process of void filling pushes a high strength structural polyurethane foam beneath concrete slabs or behind below grade concrete structures through the use of a pump.
+The process of void filling pushes a high-strength structural polyurethane foam beneath concrete slabs or behind below-grade concrete structures through the use of a pump.
 This polyurethane material floods any empty spaces and steadies the concrete against any outside forces.
-With void filling, Solid Foundations can cover a large area in a small amount of time and with minimal disruption and leave all of the soil below the concrete extremely dense and sturdy.
+With a void filling, Solid Foundations can cover a large area in a small amount of time and with minimal disruption and leave all of the soil below the concrete extremely dense and sturdy.

 With our tried and tested sinkhole repair tools and techniques, Solid Foundations can recover the safety and security of your property.